Category Archives: FGF-10

 There exist 23 members of the FGF gene family, each identified by a number at the end.
 At least 5 of these fibroblast growth factors have significant impact upon hair growth.
 Usually via a modulation of the Wnt/β-Catenin pathway and Sonic hedgehog (Shh) expression.
 The fibroblast growth factor receptor family has 4 members,

 FGF1, FGF2 and FGF10 have some positive impact on hair growth, although the research is limited.
 A Chinese study from 2015 found that FGF-1, FGF-2, and FGF-10 fibroblast growth factors promote hair growth.
 They do so by inducing and extending the anagen growth phase of hair follicle cycling.
+Of note, the Chinese State Food and Drug Administration (SFDA) has approved FGF-1, FGF-2 and FGF-10 for wounding healing.
+And “China is the only country in the world for clinical application of these drugs”.

 A South Korean study from 2016 found that arachidonic acid increased the expression of FGF-10 (and FGF-7).
 This in turn promoted hair growth.

-A Japanese study from 2016 concluded that FGF2 (also known as “basic fibroblast growth factor” or bFGF) seems to have a positive impact on hair growth.
+A Japanese study from 2016 concluded that FGF-2 (also known as “basic fibroblast growth factor” or bFGF) seems to have a positive impact on hair growth.
 Interestingly, when I interviewed Dr. Malcolm Xing, he mentioned that FGF-2 is the preferred growth factor used at this clinic for his work purposes.

-On this blog, I have covered FGF5 more than any other fibroblast growth factor.
+On this blog, I have covered FGF-5 more than any other fibroblast growth factor.
 Interestingly, this particular growth factor needs to be inhibited in order to promote hair growth.

 Evolis Shampoo